 “Up front.
 Then another five upon completion.”

 He reached into his pocket, removed an envelope, and passed it across the tabletop.
 “I’ll have the money transferred to your account within the hour.
-I will rendezvous with you at this address.
+Here are the details of the operation.
+We’ll negotiate further detail in the near future.
 Acceptable?”

 McVeigh looked around the bar, and smirked.
 “Yeah, that’s fine.”

 Dr. Theodore Fellows remained unblinking as he stood.
-“I cannot emphasize enough the invaluable nature of my work.”
+“I cannot overemphasize the invaluable nature of my work.”

-The blond man scratched his five o’clock shadow, and listened to the scientist’s boots clomp toward the exit.
-Six men, two vans, guns, and a million dollars to split between them, all for some disgruntled engineer’s pet projects.
+The blond man scratched his five o’clock shadow.
+Six men, two vans, guns, and a million dollars to split between them.
+All for some disgruntled engineer’s pet projects.

-When Dr. Fellows was gone he reached for his phone, and scrolled his contact list.
-It was time to put the team back together.
+When Dr. Fellows left he reached for his phone and scrolled his contacts.
+It was time to put the team together.

 To be continued…